Agile-tecture Data Factory

 Make it special

-We change the data in the Combined layer to make it fit for our specific
+We change the data in the Designed layer to make it fit for our specific

 We combine Business Concepts or Events to create a single view of this data.